TRPB/evict/README.md

 evict.users.<name>.configDirName  -   string  - Config directory name, default `config`.
 Will be placed inside $rootdir
 ```

+## FAQ

+#### Q. Does my terminal and open/save dialogs default to the new home directory `/users/<name>/home`.

+A. Yes.
+But please see limitations section below, you may need to manually set `HOME` for your desktop environment

 ## Limitations

 1. Although `HOME` should be set via systemd for display managers you may need to update `HOME` within your desktop environment directly.